Faltan Lunas

-Faltan Lunas is Fey's sixth studio album, released in July 2006.
+Faltan Lunas (Moons are Missing) is Fey's sixth studio album, released in July 2006.
 The first single to be taken from the album was "Y Aquí Estoy".
 Faltan Lunas was well received by the Latin public and critics, and, when released, became "Album of the Week" at Mixup, the most important music store in Mexico, for its high sales.
 Fey said in an interview that there were to be two additional tracks on the album or 13.
 Those two additional tracks were supposed to be English versions of two other songs on the album, but these were never released.

 Controversy

 This album stirred up a lot of controversy, especially among longtime Fey fans, because the label and Fey's management team were accused of doing too little to promote their artist.
 This became evident when the album performed poorly.
 After almost 6 months from the official release of the album, no second single had been released, and it had only 2 international releases, being the United States of America and Colombia, the only countries besides Mexico where the album was officially released.

 Due to the failure of the album, Fey seemed to disappear, making no appearances in promotional events, concerts or television shows.
 This gave rise to rumors of a possible second retirement.
 In early April, however, she stated that she had "made drastic changes" in terms of her management and record label.

 The album's release went unnoticed by radio stations, which gave no airplay to Fey's new songs.
 Y Aquí Estoy reached the top 10 thanks in part to digital sales and #1 in Colombia, thanks to which the album was released in the Latin American country.
 The second single, from 2007, "Como un ángel", did not reach the charts and was only released in the United States and Puerto Rico on the radio, and in Mexico a physical edition of the single was released, and it was marketed digitally through the Mixup site.

 The promotion of the album was reduced to several TV performances in Mexico and the United States, during 2006, where she repeatedly performed her lukewarm hit "y aquí estoy" as well as the songs "Me has vuelto loca" (which was intended to be the second single) and "como un ángel", in addition to the hits from her previous album "La fuerza del destino", such as "Barco a venus".
 EMI released several promotional CDs in the USA for Latin radio stations with the songs "Me has vuelto loca", "Entre dos" and "Faltan lunas", which were not released as official singles.